If you have a well-edited collection of basic, versatile clothes that all go with each other it will mean

 - you can put together a range of different outfits for different occasions

-- you will develop your creativity and resourcefulness by working out different combinations and looks
+- you’ll develop your creativity and resourcefulness by working out different combinations and looks

-- you will not be overwhelmed by too many choices every time you need to get dressed
+- you won’t be overwhelmed by too many choices every time you need to get dressed

 - you can buy fewer, more expensive items rather than lots of cheap clothes.
 Cheap clothes and throwaway fashion often come at a significant human and environmental cost.